agfianf/agfianf.github.io/docs/blog/posts/devops-learning/008-project-nodeexporter.md

 ---

-# Monitoring Server Memory Usage with Prometheus Node Exporter
+# Task 11: Monitoring Server Memory Usage with Prometheus Node Exporter

 In this guide, we’ll explore how to monitor memory usage on a server using Prometheus and Node Exporter.
 <!-- more -->